 You may have also seen pointed fleur-de-lis decorations on top of walls or fence posts to deter intruders from entering.
 Wall tiles often feature the motif, as do friezes.
 I decided to depict the symbol creatively in different forms, using the patterns and textures of blackwork to their advantage.

 Design size: 7.5 x 7.6 inches

-If your room has fleur de lis wallpaper, then one of these blackwork designs framed and hung, can really add a special touch.
+If your room has fleur-de-lis wallpaper, then one of these blackwork designs framed and hung, can really complement it.